This post is also available in: 简体中文 (Chinese (Simplified))

 - Companies which list its shares on the securities exchange in a territory or country which is located outside Singapore and subject to regulatory disclosure requirements.

-All companies are required to register for registrable controllers by the following deadlines:
+All companies are required to keep their register of registrable controllers by the following deadlines:

-- Existing companies, foreign companies and LLPs will be required to do so 60 days from 31 March 2017.
+- Existing companies, foreign companies and LLPs will be required to do within 60 days from 31 March 2017.
 This can be done by the Company Secretary.

-- Newly incorporated companies and registered LLPs will be required to do so 30 days from the incorporation or the registration of the company.
+- Newly incorporated companies and registered LLPs will be required to do so within 30 days from the date of incorporation or registration.

 - Companies must identify their controllers and obtain information by sending out notices to anyone whom they know or have reasonable grounds to believe to be controllers or anyone who knows the identity of the controllers or is likely to have that knowledge